 Edward Bainbridge Penfold was appointed the first vicar and immediately instigated the procedure for establishing a new district chapel.
 First, Queen Victoria by an Order in Council dated 23rd October 1876 approved the constitution of the District of St. Michael’s Church by taking parts of three existing parishes in the area – St Stephen’s Camden Town (a parish since 1852), Holy Trinity Haverstock Hill (a parish since 1852), and St. Matthew’s Bedford New Town (a parish since 1859).
 1 Then, on the 21st August 1876 the Privy Council approved the creation of a new church for the district.
 It was to be funded by money vested in the Commission from the City churches of St. Peter le-Poer (demolished in 1907; site now 19 Old Broad Street) and the Perpetual Curacy of St. Benet Fink (demolished 1842-1846 to improve the Royal Exchange site and parish united to that of St Peter le Poer; site now occupied by No.1 Threadneedle Street).
 It is unclear when it was promoted from a district to a parish in its own right, but it was probably when St Pancras New Church underwent a change of vicar in September 1877.

 Penfold presided over the district’s first service on 25th February, 1877 at 5A Camden Road, ministering to sixteen communicants from an altar obtained from St. James’s Diocesan Home for Penitents in Fulham, built in 1871.
 In 1871 5A Camden Road had housed two families, headed by a bricklayer and a farrier, as well as a bird shop.
 Next door was a tobacco shop and three doors away was the Halfway House pub (now the Camden Eye), taking its name from the earlier era when it was a rural stopping-point on the road from Tottenham Court Road to Hampstead and Highgate.
 The scullery at the back of 5A’s ground floor became a vestry, whilst the shop partitions on the ground floor were removed to make a 100-capacity worship space in what had been its front room.
 Officially known as the Mission House, that worship space was soon nicknamed “the Shop” and is now a betting shop.
-There was not enough room for children in it and so a separate Sunday morning service was held for them at the new Hawley Crescent Board Schools, themselves only opened in 1874.
+It was also used for parochial meetings and entertainments.
+There was not enough room for children in “the Shop” and so a separate Sunday morning service was held for them at the new Hawley Crescent Board Schools, themselves only opened in 1874.
 The Hawley Crescent Schools also housed the Sunday Schools which Penfold opened on 28 October 1877 and now form Hawley Primary.

 The Mission House had a small font right from its inception.
 This had originated at Holy Trinity the Less (on what is now the site of Mansion House tube station).
 The font was the only fitting to survive that church’s destruction in the Great Fire – the church was demolished and its parish merged with that of St Michael Queenhithe – the ‘hithe’ in its name refers to its proximity to the docks of the Pool of London (its site now mostly lies under the northern carriageway of Upper Thames Street near Southwark Bridge).
 That parish’s medieval church had also been destroyed in the Fire but was rebuilt between 1676 and 1686, with Holy Trinity’s font moved into it.